kubernetes/kubernetes/examples/volumes/flexvolume/README.md

 ```

 #### Unmount device:
 Unmounts the global mount for the device.
 This is called once all bind mounts have been unmounted.
+Called only from Kubelet.

 ```
 <driver executable> unmountdevice <mount device>
 ```

 #### Mount:
 Mount the volume at the mount dir.
 This call-out defaults to bind mount for drivers which implement attach & mount-device call-outs.
+Called only from Kubelet.

 ```
 <driver executable> mount <mount dir> <json options>
 ```

 #### Unmount:
 Unmount the volume.
 This call-out defaults to bind mount for drivers which implement attach & mount-device call-outs.
+Called only from Kubelet.

 ```
 <driver executable> unmount <mount dir>